twbell/public-works/silver-to-gold/instructions.md

 The "authority page" is the official website for the business.
 One way to look at this is: _If you wanted a friend to meet you at the business location described below, would you feel confident emailing your friend the linked website as their only source of finding you?_

-For each record, verify that it's website value is the best, official "authority page" for that specific business location.
+For each record, verify that its website value is the best, official "authority page" for that specific business location.
 If the record has not website value, or the website does not appear to be an acceptable authority page, a best effort should be made to find the best authority page and correct the record's website to be the URL for that page.

 To confirm the authority page it may be necessary to visit linked pages such as "Contact Us", "About Us", etc., to verify that the contact details at least loosely match our original business record.